 Drill four holes in each corner, I use a 1/4 drill bit.
 Once the holes are made you will be able to slip the jigsaw blade in it to cut the rectangle shape.

 Sand all the pieces, insist on the edges to have smooth finish surfaces.

 Choose the colors of the dollhouse.
-I stain the floor and paint the side walls and the roof in white.
+I stain the floor and paint the sidewalls and the roof white.
 To add a little fun I apply a colored paper on the back wall.
-I tried different glue to apply paper on plywood, and the one that work best was my kids school glue stick.
+I tried different glue to apply paper on plywood, and the one that works best was my kid’s school glue stick.

 Once you are done with the wall decoration, you can start assembling the box.

 You need to glue and nail all the sides together.
-Start with the floor and the back wall, put some glue and nail.
+Start with the floor and the back wall, put some glue, and nail.
 After a few fail nailing, I found out that it was much easier to drill a small hole first and then put the nail.
-Do what work best for you.
+Do what works best for you.